What is FTE?

 What is a full-time equivalent employee?

-FTE is based on the total number of hours worked, and not the number of people employed by an organization.
+Full Time Equipment is based on the total number of hours worked, and not the number of people employed by an organization.

 Four part-time employees working exactly a quarter of the company's official full-time schedule = 1 full-time equivalent employee.